GavinBardwell/Group14Project/Report.md

 ![image](https://github.com/user-attachments/assets/3ecc65e4-9ea4-47b6-85f7-677ea3e55c04)
 ![image](https://github.com/user-attachments/assets/50b70b16-a146-4775-a951-d12400f99021)

-For main. here appears to be a general trend of increasing time as the number of processes increases until we get to an array size of 2^24.
+For main strong scaling, there appears to be a general trend of increasing time as the number of processes increases until we get to an array size of 2^24.
 For input sizes of 2^24, 2^26, and 2^28, there appears to be a sudden spike in time at a random number of processes.
 It then levels out to what it was before.
 This appears to happen at random for some input types.
 This pattern is not consistent.

 The pattern of increasing time as the number of processes increases is most likely due to increasing communication overhead.
 As the number of processes increases, more communication needs to happen between the processes.
 The patter of random spikes in time at random places for different input types is most likely due to congestion as the many processes compete for resources.